kanishka231/doctor_patient_appointment_management/README.md

 ### 2. **Appointment Management**
    - **Doctors**:
      - Create, view, update, and delete appointments.
-   - **Patients**:
-     - View their appointments with detailed information.
    - **Admins**:
      - Manage all appointments across the platform.
    - **Details Tracked**: